ADGEfficiency/teaching-monolith/trees/trees.md

-# Decision trees
+# Decision Trees

-## Why tree based ensembles
+## Why ensembles of trees

 Bread and butter of a data scientist
 - entire careers will be made on the back of tree based methods
 - many companies have ensembles in production
 - XGBoost is the king of Kaggle

 ## When to use tree based ensembles

 - tabular data
 - non-linear & non-smooth relationships
+- ordinal features
 - regression or classification

 ## Key advantages

-- performance
+- predictive performance
 - no scaling of target or features required
-- training can be parallelized
+- fast training - can be parallelized
+- output probabilities - based on the voting
 - interpretable - feature importances

-## What tree based methods
+## What tree based methods are there?

-Decision trees
+Decision tree
+- single, deterministic

 Random forests
 - parallel learning
-- random sampling of rows (bagging)
+- random sampling of rows with replacement - bootstrapping
 - random sampling of features

 Boosting
 - sequential learning
 - random sampling of rows

 ## Ensembling